jhnwllr/gbifimagedata/README.md

 ```

-* 23% frogs have 1 image or more (preserved specimen)
+* 23% of frog species have 1 image or more (preserved specimen)
-* 13% allow for commercial use (preserved specimen)
+* 13% of frog species allow for commercial use (preserved specimen)

 # TODO